HPCBio/Data-Management/lessons/01-data-organization.md

 ---

-### B. Document your activity on the project
+### Document your activity on the project

 The *history* command is a convenient way to document the all the commands you have used while analyzing and manipulating your project.
 Let's document the work we have done to create these folders.

 ---

-1. View the commands that you have used so far during this session using ``history``:
+A. View the commands that you have used so far during this session using ``history``:

 ```bash
 $ history